victorhsieh/mongo-serve/views/api.md

 Note that all these queries return with "Access-Control-Allow-Origin: *" so that cross domain access is allowed.

 ## Source Code

 * https://github.com/victorhsieh/mongo-serve

+Feel free to connect to mongodb directly (mongo uri is in [app.ls](https://github.com/victorhsieh/mongo-serve/blob/master/app.ls#L6)), or copy.
+Availability of the service is not guaranteed for now.